zwt233/zwt233.github.io/_pages/about.md

 **<font color=red>What's New</font>**
 ------
+* **2021-12**: Our OpenBox team won the “Outstanding Winner” at the openGCC contest in [CCF ChinaSoft 2021](https://mp.weixin.qq.com/s/8JX5ymkUt5MvDcHLOjB3Xw).
 * **2021-09**: One paper as first author, related to scalable graph learning, has been accepted by the conference ***NeurIPS 2021*** with <font color=orange>Spotlight (< 3%)</font>.
 * **2021-09**: One paper as first author, related to graph-based active learning, has been accepted by the conference ***NeurIPS 2021*** with <font color=orange>Spotlight (< 3%)</font>.
 * **2021-08**: We propose [GAMLP](https://github.com/PKU-DAIR/GAMLP/blob/main/GAMLP.pdf), a scalable and efficient graph model, which achieves the **top #1** performance in three public and largest ogbn graphs (i.e., ogbn-papers100M, ogbn-products, and ogbn-mag)!
 See the **leaderboards** [here](https://ogb.stanford.edu/docs/leader_nodeprop/).